 I’m not upset with Hover for having a random service outage.
 Unforeseen things happen all the time.
 I am, however, upset with them for not preparing better.
 The error message reported by their back-end should have been brought to the user’s attention instead of just being ignored.
 There should have been a system in place to include a notice at the top of their website saying “Hey, we’re having trouble right now.
 Here is a 10% off coupon.
 Please come back later!"”

 I waited half a day and tried again.
 This time I was able to get the domain transfer authentication codes from Hover and disable domain privacy.
 Within half an hour I’d transferred most of my domains to Gandi.
-Unlike Hover.com, Gandi even copied my existing nameserver (NS) records when they transferred the domains — leading to no downtime at all.
-I don’t have much to say about them yet, which is a already a huge improvement over Hover.com.
+Unlike Hover, Gandi even copied my existing nameserver (

-It has already been a couple of hours since the domains were transferred out of Hover.com.
-However, Hover.com still show all the domains I’ve transferred out as still being “active” with their service.
+It has already been a couple of hours since the domains were transferred out of Hover.
+However, Hover still show all the domains I’ve transferred out as still being “active” with their service.
 Their only business is registering and managing domain names, and their systems don’t even realize when they’ve lost a few?
 I’m not impressed.